IDMNYU/audiolab/docs/eighties.md

 If you are interested in programming the TX81Z, there is a Max-for-live patch editor ("TX81Z_Luke.amxd") in the audiolab GitHub repository under [the 'testpatches' folder](https://github.com/IDMNYU/audiolab/tree/master/testpatches).
 There are also software editors for the TX81Z such as [Patch Base](https://coffeeshopped.com/patch-base/editor/yamaha/tx81z) and [Midi Quest](https://squest.com/Products/MidiQuest12/Instruments/YamahaTX81Z/) that can be used to program the synthesizer.

 ## D-550

+Released in 1987, the [Roland D-50](https://en.wikipedia.org/wiki/Roland_D-50) synthesizer was Roland's first real foray into digital synthesis, coming a full four years after the Yamaha DX7 completely disrupted the (analog) synthesizer market.
+The D-50, and its rack version the D-550 (such as we have here), used a synthesis technique that combined both the cutting edge world of sampling and the classic architecture of subtractive synthesis.
+Banking on the notion that the *attack* of a note is the most crucial for simulating real live instruments, the D-50/D-550 used 128kB (yes, *kilobytes*) of read-only sample memory to generate the attacks of its sounds - 100 very short waveforms recorded from violins, pianos, guitars, and other instruments.
+These short waveforms were then quickly blended into standard mathematical synthesizer waveforms (sine waves, sawtooth waves, etc.) that would continue the sound using a digital version of a classic subtractive (oscillator->filter->amplifier) architecture.

+This "something old, something new" synthesis technology - dubbed [Linear Arithmetic Synthesis](https://en.wikipedia.org/wiki/Linear_arithmetic_synthesis), was quite complex - each sound program could be made up of up to four sound sources across two layers, with extensive control over filter and amplifier envelopes, a ring modulator, LFOs, and other ways to parametrically modify the sound.
+In addition, the D-50/D-550 was the first digital synthesizer to contain onboard effects; leveraging Roland's extensive edge over its synthesizer competitors in the signal processing department, the D-50/D-550 allowed reverb and chorus to be added to any sound.

+The D-50 was an incredibly influential synthesizer, paving the way for the later "ROMplers"; its sounds are quite [iconic](https://www.youtube.com/watch?v=3sXdYXYI_ZI&ab_channel=DoctorMix), and several of its presets became part of the "Synth Pad" and "Synth Effects" banks in the [General MIDI](https://en.wikipedia.org/wiki/General_MIDI#Synth_Pad) specification.

+The original manual for the D-550 can be found [here](https://www.polynominal.com/site/studio/gear/synth/roland_d550/roland-d550-manual.pdf).

+If you are interested in programming the D-550, [Patch Base](https://coffeeshopped.com/patch-base/editor/roland/d-550) and [Midi Quest](https://squest.com/Products/MidiQuest12/Instruments/RolandD-550/) both have software that can be used to program the synthesizer.

 ## M1R